Everything you wanted to know about old woodworking tools and machines!

 Welcome to Old-Woodworking-Tools.net !
 This web site is devoted to providing information and resources to those interested in woodworking, old woodworking tools and vintage woodworking machinery.

 My first wood shop was put together by going to garage sales with my dad and bringing home old woodworking machines.
 We'd locate the owners manuals, tear them apart, clean and rebuild them.
 Before long they were making sawdust in our wood shop.
-Then we started collecting old woodworking tools including hand tools, planes, chisels, and other antique woodworking tools.
+Then we started collecting old woodworking tools including hand tools, planes, chisels, tool chests and other antique woodworking hand tools.

 I spent twenty years as a furniture and cabinet shop owner and high school wood shop teacher.
 You'll find much of what I've collected and learned about old woodworking tools, vintage machine restoration, and antique woodworking tools on this website, but you'll also be able to contribute your own knowledge and expertise about woodworking tools as well.
 I hope you find this to be a valuable resource for you and that you'll be willing to share your own knowledge and expertise about old woodworking tools.